 Additionally, there is some keen insight into how the Reactor Breached Password Detection is performing on the Reactor page.

 High level stats are displayed at the top of the page for the total number of passwords checked, how many vulnerable passwords have been detected, and the number of accounts that have outstanding actions required (users with unresolved vulnerable passwords).
-If there are any accounts that still need to take action, then a Breached Users search button will appear.
+If any accounts still need to take action, then a Breached Users search button will appear.
 Clicking this will take you to the user search page with those users displayed.
 From there you may investigate each user and perform additional actions, such as forcing a password reset.

 At the bottom of the Reactor page is a table with the same stats broken out per tenant.

 A new webhook event is available for use with FusionAuth Reactor Breached Password Detection.
-This event when enabled will be fired during login if the user is using a vulnerable password.
+This event when enabled will be fired during login if the user is using a vulnerable password: User Password Breach (

 user.password.breach), see Webhook Events for additional information.